gargi137/intelligent-process-automation/README.md

 Ensure you have the necessary database (e.g., MySQL, SQLite) set up locally or remotely.

 Update the connection details in your code (use environment variables if needed).

+## Future Work

+##### 1.Enhanced Document Processing:
+Implement advanced machine learning techniques like Natural Language Processing (NLP) for more accurate document categorization and data extraction.

+##### 2.chatbot Enhancement:
+Integrate NLP and deep learning models to enable the chatbot to understand and respond to a wider range of customer queries with more flexibility.

+#### 3.Scalability:
+Optimize the database and automation processes to handle larger volumes of data and more complex workflows.

+#### 4.Integration with Cloud Services:
+Consider integrating the solution with cloud-based tools for better scalability and accessibility.

+# Acknowledgments

+**Tesseract OCR**:
+For enabling efficient optical character recognition in the Data Entry Automation phase.

+**SQL Database**:
+For managing and storing structured data in a scalable way.

+**OpenCV**:
+For image processing, improving the accuracy of text extraction.

+**Python Libraries**:
+For various utilities and functionalities used throughout the project, including numpy, re, and flask.

+Special thanks to the contributors and community behind these tools for making this project possible.